 Preparing a UNIX environment

-When you install as a non-root user, you must update the system configuration files manually.
-The installation script prompts you to do this and instructs you to start a shell where you have root access or full read and write access.
+When you install as a nonroot user, you must manually update the system configuration files.
+The installation script prompts you to do so and instructs you to start a shell in which you have root access or full read and write access.

-Installing as a non-root user allows a user to maintain the BMC Remedy AR System software without the assistance of a system administrator.
+Installing as a nonroot user allows a user to maintain the BMC Remedy AR System software without the help of a system administrator.
 However, to automatically start the AR System server when your computer restarts, you must ask your UNIX system administrator to change the system startup scripts accordingly.

-- Make sure that you have access to the following directories and the files under them. :
+- Ensure that you have access to the following directories and the files under them:

 - .profile file in your home directory (write and execute access)

 - /etc/mnttab file (write access, HP-UX 11.23 only)